 Read: Omega 3 Algae Source

-- A vegan diet provides a number of nutrients that protect the heart.
-For instance, vegetables and fruits offer many antioxidants, phytochemicals, plant sterols, and potassium.
+- A vegan diet provides many nutrients that protect the heart.
+Vegetables and fruits offer many antioxidants, phytochemicals, plant sterols, and potassium.
 These all work together to reduce the risk of heart disease.

 - Many plant-based foods provide a good source of potassium.
 Consider including foods containing sweet potatoes, soybeans, almonds, bananas, and apricots.
-Other potassium rich foods include spinach, mushrooms, tomatoes, and cantaloupe.
+These are delicious food items that you can enjoy in between meals perfect for a vegan diet for longevity.
+Other potassium-rich foods include spinach, mushrooms, tomatoes, and cantaloupe.

 Fruits and Vegetables Lower Blood Pressure